Allenuzoma/LOAD-BALANCING-WITH-NGINX/README.md

  We can see the default page for nginx on the browser.

-4. Now that the nginx is up and running, we will create a configuration file specific to our project, this configuration file will listen on port 80 and will direct the nginx file server to the domain which will be created shortly.
+4. Now that the nginx is up and running, we will create a configuration file specific to our project in, this configuration file will listen on port 80 and will direct the nginx file
+   server to the domain which will be created shortly.
    To create the configuration file, enter the following command:

        sudo nano /etc/nginx/conf.d/nginx-lb.conf